Approaching Difficult Conversations with an Outward Mindset

 Position 3 is about zooming out from the conversation and seeing it as a neutral observer.
 Who are the people involved?
 What are they feeling and needing?
 What would help them resolve this together?

 Difficult Conversations are inevitable.
 What’s more important is whether we are stuck in judgments or transforming ourselves to make it a Learning Conversation.
-The difference is always your mindset- whether you’re operating from a self-focused Inward Mindset or an impact-focused Outward Mindset.
+The difference is always your mindset- whether you’re operating from a Self-focused Mindset or an Impact-focused Mindset.